Actipro/WPF-Controls/Documentation/topics/editors/editboxes/timespaneditbox.md

 ## Formats

-Standard time formats are supported via the [Format](xref:@ActiproUIRoot.Controls.Editors.TimeSpanEditBox.Format) property and affect the textual value display.
+Standard timespan formats are supported via the [Format](xref:@ActiproUIRoot.Controls.Editors.TimeSpanEditBox.Format) property and affect the textual value display.
 These formats are recommended:

 - `"c"`
 - `"g"`
 - `"G"`

+> [!NOTE]
+> If a custom timespan format is used instead of a standard timespan format, the format should begin with a `+` (plus sign) to indicate that negative timespans are supported.
+If a custom timespan format does not begin with a plus sign, then the [Minimum](xref:@ActiproUIRoot.Controls.Editors.TimeSpanEditBox.Minimum) property should be set to a zero or higher timespan value.

 ## Minimum and Maximum Values